icony36/patatap_clone/README.md

 # Patatap Clone

 A clone Patatap web app that built with Paper.js and Howler.js.
-(simply press any key on keyboard to see the magic.)
+(simply press any key on keyboard to see the magic!)

 ### Live Demo: https://it-patatap-clone.herokuapp.com